duinoWitchery/hd44780/README.md

 CHANGELOG
 ----------------------

+[0.8.4] - 2017-03-05
+ * I2CexpDiag udpates for ESP8266 and to blink backlight 3 times after initialization
+ * Comment typo corrections & Word Smithing.
+ * Tweaks to allow LCDiSpeed & LCDlibTest to run with either LiquidCrystal_I2C or fm's New LiquidCrystal
+ * Tweak to I2Cexp header to allow it to be included in multiple compilation modules.
+ * Added canned backpack entry to I2Cexp i/o class for SY1622 backpacks
+ * added i/o class readme files
+ * Added readme files for examples and ioClass directories

 [0.8.3] - 2017-01-08
+ * update version info for 0.8.3 release
  * added  keywords to library.properties paragraph for better Arduino IDE library manager searching
  * README updates
  * hd44780_I2Cexp unknown address is now zero vs an enum/define